cruise-automation/mlir-tcp/tools/aot/README.md

 INFO: 1 process: 1 internal.
 INFO: Build completed successfully, 1 total action
 ```

+Note that this `cc_library` target (called `aot_compiled_*`) is marked `testonly`, which only allows it to be added as a dependency for test targets.
+The goal is to avoid any inadvertent use of the compiled artifacts in production usecases.

 #### 7. Save the reference input and output tensors needed for validation of the compiled code:
 ```shell